Related Links

 1. Do your background research so that you are knowledgeable about the terms, concepts, and questions, above.

-2. Click here for a pdf file (requires Adobe Acrobat) with four pages of test stimuli that you can use for this project.
+2. Click the pdf file with four pages of test stimuli (requires Adobe Acrobat) that you can use for this project.

 1. Page one in the file has shapes (circle, square, triangle, rectangle, pentagon) printed with matching shape words.